Coronavirus vaccinations underway for Afghan evacuees arriving in Virginia, Gov. Northam says

-With concerns about the coronavirus arriving with the evacuees, state and federal health officials have been testing everyone who has landed at Dulles or, in the case of U.S. citizens on those planes, requiring them to at least provide proof of a negative test result.
+With concerns about the coronavirus arriving with the evacuees, state and federal health officials have been testing everyone who has landed at Dulles or — in the case of U.S. citizens on those planes — requiring them to at least provide proof of a negative test result.

 ‘So alone’: As NATO countries end their Kabul airlift, many interpreters, embassy staffers and drivers are left behind

-So far, fewer than 20 evacuees have tested positive, prompting state officials to isolate them away from others, Northam said during a press briefing.
+So far, fewer than 20 evacuees have tested positive, prompting state officials to isolate them from others, Northam said during a press briefing.

 “If people are saying this mission is bringing in covid to the United States, it’s just simply not true,” Northam said.